kzadurska/car-search/README.md

 - Think of this app as a real project where you need to consider maintainability.
 - Only use 3rd party components if there is good reasoning for it.
 Please justify if not a basic library.
 - Don't be afraid to surprise us!

-### What I considered doing but did not in the end

-TDB

 ## Installation